alexyin0978/chihkaiyin.blog/post/beginners-vitest-with-react.md

 });
 ```

-Noted that, the test will be an async function, since we are going to await the `waitFor` function, which will run the assertion when the query resolved.
+Noted that the test will be an async function, since we are going to await the `waitFor` function, which will run the assertion when the query resolved.
 After query resolved, we can test if the data is defined by checking the length, data content …etc.

 ### Testing on query hooks - Failure